Ewallet App Development: Ultimate Guide for 2025

 Point 3.
 Fraud Risks

-The risk of fraud in e-wallets apps is super-high, and this shouldn’t come as a surprise since it’s a financial product.
+The risk of fraud in e-wallet apps is super high, which shouldn’t surprise you since it’s a financial product.

 To mitigate fraud, it’s important to have app components for detecting fraud patterns.
 One such pattern is a new user making an unusually high transaction.